Skip to main content

 Sum multiple sources

-The source summing process will then start.
-You can do other tasks while it runs.
-Depending on the number of sources that are being summed, the length of the IR's and the number of receivers the process can take anywhere from a few seconds to a few minutes.
+Depending on the number of sources being summed, the length of the IR's and the number of receivers in the simulation, the process can take anywhere from a few seconds to a few minutes.

 Once the summing process has concluded the new summed source will be visible under the "Summed sources" section in the source list.